isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 You can filter by full or partial Case Barcode on all tabs; click the CASE filter to expand it.
 To remove the search key word, click the "X" button adjacent to it.
 Filtering by Case Barcode updates the number to the right of all the other filters.

 You may also filter by program name, build (Hg38, Hg19), data type, data category, experimental strategy, data format, platform, node (GDC, PDC, IDC) and/or access.
 Selecting a filter will update the associated list.
-The numbers next to the filter refers to the number of files available for that filter.
+The numbers next to the filter refers to the number of resources available for that filter.

 Pathology Reports
 =================